Murdoch Mysteries: Web series

-In addition to the regular television series, several short run web series have also been created under the Murdoch Mysteries banner.
+In addition to the regular television series, several short-run web series have also been created under the Murdoch Mysteries banner.

 In 2011, Murdoch Mysteries: The Curse of the Lost Pharaohs debuted on citytv.com, blending live action and animation to depict a storyline in which Crabtree, Murdoch, Dr. Ogden and Inspector Brackenreid were forced to battle mummies who were attempting to kill Queen Victoria.
 The storyline of the webseries was also integrated into the regular television series; within the main television plot Crabtree, as an aspiring writer, spent much of the season working on The Curse of the Lost Pharaohs as a fantasy novel manuscript.
 The Curse of the Lost Pharaohs garnered nominations for Best Digital Program: Fiction at the 2012 Emmy Awards, Cross-Platform Project, Fiction at the 2012 Banff World Media Festival and Cross-Platform Project, Fiction at the 1st Canadian Screen Awards.

 The 2012 season web series The Murdoch Effect featured a time travel plotline in which William Murdoch suddenly found himself transported to the 21st century, and had to solve a case with eerie parallels to one he was investigating in his own timeline.

 The 2013 series Nightmare on Queen Street featured an interactive story in which the viewer was called upon to solve the case by piecing together clues from each webisode.
 This series also garnered a nomination for Best Cross-Platform Project, Fiction at the 2nd Canadian Screen Awards.

 The 2023 webseries Macy Murdoch stars Shailyn Pierre-Dixon as the titular Macy Murdoch, a 21st-century descendant of William Murdoch who is transported back in time to 1910.

 Broadcast

 In Australia in 2025, Murdoch Mysteries runs on Channel 7two at 10:35 pm every Thursday night.
-This has been a common timeslot since 2017, with three episodes back to back commencing at 8.30 pm being another common common timeslot.
+This has been a common timeslot since 2017, with three episodes back to back commencing at 8.30 pm being another common timeslot.
 It previously aired on 13th Street.

 The series airs in the United Kingdom on Alibi (formerly known as UKTV Drama).

 In the United States, the series streams on Acorn TV, with new episodes being released on Mondays several months behind their airings in Canada.
 Reruns air on Ion Plus.

 In France, the series is shown on France 3 and has been retitled Les Enquêtes de Murdoch (Murdoch Investigations).